iOS 26

 What’s AirDrop?

-AirDrop, introduced in iOS 7 and Mac OS X Lion, is an awesome feature that lets you quickly and easily share files between Apple devices (including Mac, iPhone, iPod, and iPad).
+AirDrop, introduced in iOS 7 and Mac OS X Lion, is an excellent feature that lets you quickly and easily share files between Apple devices (including Mac, iPhone, iPod, and iPad).

-You can use it to transfer different types of files such as documents, photos, videos, websites, map locations, etc.
+You can use it to transfer various files, such as documents, photos, videos, websites, map locations, etc.

 How Does AirDrop Work?

-AirDrop requires that you and the recipient have Wi-Fi and Bluetooth turned on for it to work.
+AirDrop requires you and the recipient to have Wi-Fi and Bluetooth turned on for it to work.
 Why do we need Wi-Fi and Bluetooth?

-Devices should be physically close (less than 30-feet) and don’t need to be connected to the same Wi-Fi, contrary to what most people think.
+Contrary to popular belief, devices should be physically close (less than 30 feet) and don’t need to be connected to the same Wi-Fi.

 Fixing AirDrop Not Working on iPhone and Mac

-Before we start troubleshooting things, first let’s make sure your device supports AirDrop.
-Obviously, there’s no way on earth you’ll be able to use AirDrop if your device doesn’t support it.
+Before we start troubleshooting, let’s make sure your device supports AirDrop.
+Obviously, you won’t be able to use AirDrop if your device doesn’t support it.

-For iOS devices, you can swipe down from the upper right corner for iPhones that have no Home button.
-Or swipe up from the bottom of iPhones that have a Home button to open the Control Center.
+For iOS devices, you can swipe down from the upper right corner for iPhones without a Home button or swipe up from the bottom of iPhones with a Home button to open the Control Center.

 Then, tap and hold the connection area to expand it.
-If you see the AirDrop icon listed in the panel, you’re in luck, your device supports AirDrop.
+If you see the AirDrop icon in the panel, your device supports AirDrop.

 For Mac computers, click the Apple logo in the upper right corner of the window.
 Select About This Mac, then System Report.

-A window will open with your Mac’s system information, click on Wi-Fi on the left-hand side.
+A window with your Mac’s system information will open.
+Click on Wi-Fi on the left-hand side.
 If you see Supported next to AirDrop, your Mac is compatible with AirDrop.

 Screenshot of MacBook Pro system report